Labrys-Group/QUT-Capstone-2023/app/README.md

 Database is created to store all the constants and information of the app.

 Table `Club` stores the club name and club description with contract address as the key.
-Table `User` stores the username with the wallet address as the key.
+Table `Member` stores the username with the wallet address as the key.

 Database endpoint can be found in `/pages/api/useDatabase` and the other helper functions can be found in `/helpers`.